How Are CRT Monitors Recycled?

 If you want to watch how CRT monitor recycling is done, check out this great video.
 See step by step how the process works.

 For more information about what to do with your old monitors, give us a call at (650) 493-8700.
-Or if you have a CRT monitor you’re eager to get rid of, stop by our EcoCenter today and we’ll take it off your hands for free.
+Or if you have a CRT monitor you’re eager to get rid of and you’re in the San Francisco Bay Area, stop by our EcoCenter today and we’ll take it off your hands for free.

 James Kao is the founder/CEO of GreenCitizen, which provides products and services that help make every day Earth Day.
 He’s passionate about data and sustainability, with a deep background in launching, funding, and managing successful tech companies.
 James enjoys spending quality time with his family, hiking, traveling, watching well-made documentaries, and eating good healthy food. read more »